conlank/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 1. Why does my bed mesh look really weird?

-    * Either your printer is not calibrated properly or your probe is not accurate enough
+    * Either your printer is not calibrated properly or your probe is not accurate enough.

     * Try running `PROBE_ACCURACY` with your Z-probe attached and if you get a range value **greater than** 0.025 mm, your probe is not accurate enough to use mesh leveling and you have to delete your mesh profile in the web interface.